 Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

-Many land disputes in Ghana begin long before registration starts.
-The safest way to protect your investment is to verify boundaries, confirm ownership and properly document the land before making major commitments.
+Many land disputes begin long before registration starts.
+The safest way to protect your investment is to verify the land, confirm boundaries, conduct proper searches and document everything correctly.

 Land registration process in Ghana

-Buying land in Ghana without proper verification can become extremely expensive later.
-Many people focus only on payment receipts or allocation papers while ignoring the most important question:
+Buying land in Ghana without proper verification can become expensive later.
+Many people focus only on receipts, allocation notes or verbal assurances while ignoring the most important question: is this land properly identified, verified and documented?

-A proper land registration process starts with understanding the land physically on the ground, not just relying on documents handed to you.
+A safe land acquisition process starts by understanding the land physically on the ground, not only by relying on documents handed to you.

 Step 1 — Physically Inspect the Land